+Chapter 4

-4. Evaluation and discussion
+Evaluation and Discussion

-4.1.
-Simulation setup
+4.1 Simulation Setup

-This section explains the details of simulation setup: topology, traffic sources, and the error characteristics of RF channels.
-We used ns-2 [27] and a Bluetooth extension [28] to simulate our proposed scheme.
+This chapter explains the details of simulation setup: topology, traffic sources, and the error characteristics of RF channels.
+We use ns-2 [25] and a Bluetooth extension [26] to simulate our proposed scheme.
 In the simulation, every element in the receiving frequency table is considered separately as a channel.
-A channel is considered as either clear or interference affected.
-If a channel is clear, we assume the channel is in the Better state and the packets sent on this channel to a specific slave will not be corrupted.
-That is, the packets are always received successfully.
-An interference-affected channel may be in the Good or Bad state that can be modeled as a two-state Markov channel.
-According to Fig. 5, we assume the PER is not the same for all Bluetooth data packets.
-We calculate the PER of each packet type based on Eqs.
-(1) and (2) when BER is 10^{-3} : 0.934 for DH5, 0.769 for DH3, and 0.194 for DH1, and 0.018 for DM5, 0.010 for DM3, and 0.001 for DM1.
+A channel is considered as either clear or interference-affected.
+If a channel is clear, we assume the channel is in the Better state and the packets sent on this channel to a specific slave will not be That is, the packets are always received successfully. corrupted.
+An interference-affected channel maybe in the Good or Bad state that can be modeled as a two-state Markov channel.
+According to Fig. 3.1, we assume the PER is not the same for all Bluetooth data packets.
+We calculate the PER of each packet type based on equations (1) and (2) when BER is 1×10^{-3} : 0.934 for DH5, 0.769 for DH3, 0.194 for DH1, and 0.018 for DM5, 0.010 for DM3 and 0.001 for DM1.
 Also, we assume that in the Bad state it is not always destructive, and we set the PER is 0.95 for all packets.
 We compare the performance of different packet selection and scheduling schemes by increasing the number of interference-affected channels gradually.

-One study in [29] has proved that the finite state Markovian model can be used to effectively characterize the bursty bit error behavior of wireless links.
-Previous work on CSDP scheduling [25,26] used a two-state (Good and Bad) Markov process [30,31] to model the wireless link, as shown in Fig. 10.
+One study in [27] has proved that the finite state Markovian model can be used to effectively characterize the bursty bit error behavior of wireless links.
+Previous work on CSDP scheduling [23][24] uses a two-state (Good-Bad) Markov process [28][29] to model the wireless link, as shown in Fig. 4.1.
 In the good state the BER, P_G , is low and in the bad state the BER, P_B , is high.
 Transitions between the two states occur according to the corresponding state transition probability of μ_G for transferring from the good state to the bad state and μ_B for transferring from the bad state to the good state.